Portland Child Support Lawyers

 In a divorce or when paternity is established, child support may need to be addressed.
 This is an amount of money paid by one parent to another to provide for the support and care of a shared child or children.
 Support is typically paid by the non-custodial parent to the custodial parent, although support is also paid in shared custody arrangements if there is an income disparity between parents or if the child or children spend more time living with one parent than the other.

-How Much Is Child Support in Oregon?
+How is Child Support Determined in Oregon?

 The foundation for determining child support obligations can be found in Oregon Child Support Guidelines, including an online calculator that can provide an estimate of what support you may be entitled to receive or required to pay.